RAPHAEL S. SORIANO, FAIA (1904-1988)

 1948 - The Charles Moore House, aka Minore House, 275 Epinard Avenue, Playa del Rey CA. Epinard Avenue does not show on current maps, so it may have been renamed.
 Unbuilt.
 Similar to the Katz house completed earlier.

 1950 - The David Noyes House, aka the Alexandra Curtis House, aka the Experimental House, 111 Stone Canyon Road, Bel Air CA. Commissioned 1949.
 The 4500 square foot, L-shaped house was initially designed for Noyes who later filed a malpractice complaint against Soriano.
 Sold to Alexandra Curtis after construction was completed.
-The main structure was made entirely of steel and prefabricated cabinets prewired for lighting and telephones were used as interior walls.
-The corrugated steel deck roof was erected in only eighteen hours; it created one large, flexible interior space.
+The main structure was made entirely of steel and prewired prefabricated cabinets used as interior walls.
+The corrugated steel deck roof was erected in only eighteen hours creating one large, flexible interior space.
 Architect Ronald W. Aarons remodeled the house in 1981 and added a foyer, two-story master suite, den, bath and library in 1991.
 Sold in 1986 to Alvin and Adelaide Toffler.
 Deeded to the Adelaide Toffler Living Trust.
 Wolfgang Wagener Associates added further improvements in 1999.
 For sale in 2019.
 Color photos by Michael Locke.

 1950 - The Fred and Esther McNabb house, Prospect and Cobb Avenue, Sausalito CA. Unbuilt.
 This design was Soriano's first modular steel house in Northern California.
 The 3,200 square foot house had a structure based on the 10' x 20' Case Study House module.